awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-logging.md

 1. Choose the **Preferences** tab, and then choose **Edit**\.

-1. Select the check box next to **S3 bucket**\.
+1. Select the check box next to **Enable** under **S3 logging**\.

-1. \(Optional\) If you do not want to encrypt the log data that is sent to the S3 bucket, clear the check box next to **Encrypt log data**\.
-Otherwise, log data is encrypted using the server\-side encryption key specified for the bucket\.
+1. \(Recommended\) Select the check box next to **Allow only encrypted S3 buckets**\.
+With this option enabled, log data is encrypted using the server\-side encryption key specified for the bucket\.
+If you do not want to encrypt the log data that is sent to Amazon S3, clear the check box\.
 You must also clear the check box if encryption is not enabled on the S3 bucket\.

 1. For **S3 bucket name**, select one of the following:
 **Note**